bloominstituteoftechnology/web-module-project-redux/README.md

 * [x] 8 **Find the HTML element that should trigger a deletion in the movie component.** Create and connect the necessary event handlers to call deleteMovie on the current movie's id.
 After setting the state, redirect the user using the push('/movies') command.

-* [ ] Add in an ADD_MOVIE case to movieReducer.js.
+* [x] 9 Add in an ADD_MOVIE case to movieReducer.js.
-* [ ] Make this new case return a version of state with new movie values passed in through the payload.
+* [x] 10 Make this new case return a version of state with new movie values passed in through the payload.
-* [ ] Create an action creator for addMovie in movieActions.js.
+* [x] 11 Create an action creator for addMovie in movieActions.js.
 * [ ] Find the component that triggers the adding of a movie and connect the addMovie action.
 * [ ] Create and connect the necessary event handlers to call addMovie.
 * [ ] Add in push('/movies/) after calling your action to trigger a redirect.